Importing old data into Customer.io

 People should have unique IDs

-Each person in Customer.io is identified by a unique ID.
+Each person in Customer.io is identified by a unique ID. “id” (lowercase) should be the first column in your CSV file.
 Most often this is the same ID that you use in your database.
 IDs cannot be changed later.

 If you have a mix of people with and without IDs in your database you can standardize on the email address as an ID.
 However, when people change their email address in your system, this can cause duplicate accounts in customer.io.